 WHAT TO EXPECT

-In this article, we will discuss how to navigate to the topology graph in wXcked Eye and also provide a intro on the various panels.
+In this article, users will learn how to navigate to the topology graph in wXcked Eye and also an intro on the various panels.

-To navigate to the wXcked Eye Topology Graph page, users will need to click on the menu (≡) option at the top right hand corner by the swXtch.io logo.
+To navigate to the Topology Graph page, users will need to click on the menu (≡) option at the top left-hand corner by the swXtch.io logo.

 From there, select Topology Graph.